The role of the boundary term in $f(Q,B)$ symmetric teleparallel gravity: Introduction

-The three theories whose dynamics is embedded in $R$, the Ricci curvature scalar. $T$, the torsion scalar, and $Q$, the non-metricity scalar, constitute the so-called \emph{Geometric Trinity of Gravity} \cite{Tomi}.
-See also \cite{ Capozziello2022} for a discussion.

 The goal of this article aims at presenting the $f(Q,B)$ gravity, configuring as an extension of $f(Q)$ gravity and, more in general, of STEGR.
-We analyse some features of this model and we discover that $f(Q,B)=f(Q-B)$ represents a dynamically equivalent formulation of $f(R)$ gravity (being an extension of GR), where $f$ is a smooth function of the Ricci scalar curvature $R$.
+We analyse some features of this model and we discover that $f(Q,B)=f(Q-B)$ represents a dynamically equivalent formulation of $f(R)$ gravity (being an extension of GR), where $f$ is a smooth function of $Q,B$ in the former case and of $R$ in the latter occurence.
 The paper is organized as follows: in Sec. \ref{sec:f(Q)_gravity} we briefly recall the $f(Q)$ gravity and set out our notations.
 Sec. \ref{sec:f(Q,B)_gravity} is devoted to modified $f(Q,B)$ gravity model verifying the consistency of the obtained equations and introducing the concept of Extended Geometric Trinity of Gravity.
-In Sec. \ref{sec:end} we draw the conclusions.
+A comparison between boundary terms appearing in GR and those belonging to $f(Q)$ theory is developed.
+In Sec. \ref{sec:end}, we draw the conclusions.